acend/kubernetes-basics-training/content/en/docs/12/_index.md

 * With the parameter `--kustomize` or `-k` in certain `{{% param cliToolName %}}` subcommands such as `apply` or `create`

 {{% alert title="Note" color="primary" %}}
-You might get different behaviour depending on which variant you use.
+You might get a different behaviour depending on which variant you use.
 The reason for this is that the version built into `{{% param cliToolName %}}` is usually older than the standalone binary.
 {{% /alert %}}